Punished: Plot

 The story starts with a real estate tycoon, Wong Ho-chiu (Anthony Wong), who is celebrating his wife (Maggie Cheung Ho-yee) and adult daughter Daisy's (Janice Man) birthday.
-Daisy wants to travel overseas, but Wong Ho-chiu gets into an argument with her and she runs out of the house.
-The next day, Wong Ho-chiu receives a cellphone video message of Daisy, who has been kidnapped, with her captors demanding ten million for her release.
-Wong Ho-chiu does not report this to the police, as he thinks it is his own daughter who has abducted herself and is requesting money for it.
+Daisy wants to travel overseas, in particular to see the Salar de Uyuni in Bolivia, but Wong gets into an argument with her and she runs out of the house.
+The next day, Wong receives a cellphone video message of Daisy, who has been kidnapped, with her captors demanding ten million for her release.
+Wong does not report this to the police, as he thinks it is his own daughter who has abducted herself and is requesting money for it.
 He warns the kidnappers that if anything happens to Daisy, he will stop at nothing to avenge her.
-Because of this threat, the kidnappers become agitated and decide to kill Daisy by leaving her bound, gagged and blindfolded, with a plastic bag over her head to suffocated her.
+Because of this threat, the kidnappers become agitated and decide to kill Daisy by leaving her bound, gagged and blindfolded, with a plastic bag over her head to suffocate her.